Get to know our school leaders, teachers, and staff below. Our entire team is dedicated to the success of all students.

 Sarah received her B.A in elementary education from Arizona Christian University and her master’s degree in special education from Grand Canyon University.
 She has 20 years of teaching experience at various grade levels.
 Sarah is married and has three children.
 Two of her children have special needs so advocating for and teaching students with special needs is a passion for Sarah.
 A few of Sarah’s favorite things: reading, Disneyland, cycling class, anything chocolate and coffee!

-Christina Obae
+Dr. Christina Obae

 French Teacher